Gangnam Style: Reception

 The song has received mixed to positive ratings from music critics.
 Music journalist Bill Lamb from About.com praised the song for "spreading smiles and pure fun around the world in record time."
 He then writes, "take one part LMFAO's synth-based party music, another part Ricky Martin's Latin dance party and the rest a powerfully charismatic South Korean showman and you have the first worldwide K-Pop smash hit."
 Billboard K-Town columnist Jeff Benjamin became one of the first music critics to review the song when he published an article and reported that "Gangnam Style" has gone viral on the Internet.
-In his article, Benjamin introduced the reader to a couple of popular K-pop songs and wrote that "‘Gangnam Style’ in particular, plays all the right moves sonically while "borrowing from LMFAO along the way."
+In his article, Benjamin introduced the reader to a couple of popular K-pop songs and wrote that "'Gangnam Style' in particular, plays all the right moves sonically while "borrowing from LMFAO along the way."

 Hallie Sekoff of The Huffington Post quoted from the video's official YouTube video description that the song is characterized by its "strongly addictive beats," and wrote that this is not too far-fetched, considering "how obsessed we've found ourselves."
-London's mayor Boris Johnson considered the song to be the greatest cultural masterpiece of 2012.
+Then London's mayor Boris Johnson considered the song to be the greatest cultural masterpiece of 2012.

 Despite its popularity, a few music critics including Robert Copsey from Digital Spy criticized the song for being monotonous.
 Cospey wrote that "you could slap an LMFAO tag on the cover and few would know the difference", and Paul Lester of The Guardian similarly labeled it as "generic ravey Euro dance with guitars."
 Lester described the song as "Pump Up the Jam meets the Macarena with a dash of Cotton Eye Joe," while Robert Myers of The Village Voice dismissed "Gangnam Style" as an "inspired piece of silliness."

 Cha Woo-jin, a South Korean music critic, told The Chosun Ilbo that "Gangnam Style"'s sophisticated rendering and arrangement has made it very appealing to the general public.
 Choe Kwang-shik, the South Korean Minister of Culture, Sports and Tourism, told reporters that "Gangnam Style" had played an important role in introducing the Korean culture, language, and lifestyle to the rest of the world.
 However, some have criticized the song for failing to accurately represent South Korean culture.
 Oh Young-Jin, managing editor of The Korea Times, wrote that the dance has more to do with Americans than Koreans.